BivolMaksym/netflix_management_panel/README.md

 * Age rating must be a number; release date required.
 * Genres are selected from predefined options.
 * Quality is checked when creating/updating media.
+* You can find additional information regardgin triggers/stored procedures/ usage of transcation in document # DB_PROCS_TRIGGERS_SUMMARY

 ---